 Academies and Colleges

-The main things to note here are that ALL schools must publish a complaint procedure and that must comply with the Education Act of 2002.
-The government has published guidance on how to write your actual compliants procedure and best practice around that.
+The government has published guidance on how to write your actual complaints procedure and best practice around that.

-Also, you should make sure that your complaints procedure:
+Also, you should make sure that your complaints procedure is:

-Make sure that you tailor your policy to fit your school and not just a copied standard template.
+Make sure your policy is tailored to fit your school and not just a copied standard template.
 Stand out from the other schools.